How can I help my child buy a home?

 The solicitor working on the property purchase can draw up a declaration of trust.
 This states who the money was gifted to - so you can specify you gave it to your child and not to them and their partner.
-If the couple break up this document will ensure your child retains ownership of your financial gift.
-It can also clarify if the money is a gift or a loan, and if the latter when it needs to be paid back.
+If the couple breaks up, this document will ensure your child retains ownership of your financial gift.
+It can also clarify if the money is a gift or a loan and if the latter, when it needs to be paid back.

 The people buying the property can also use a deed of trust to lay out responsibilities for outgoings and what happens to the property if their relationship breaks down.

-While we are talking about the legal side of gifting money you should also consider updating your will to reflect the gift that has been made.
+While discussing the legal side of gifting money you should also consider updating your will to reflect the gift that has been made.
 Children may also want to write a will to ensure the gifted money goes back to their parents if they die.